 This diagram illustrates how the Celebration model was conceived and presented in Virginia Swain’s thesis at Lesley University.
 To read more of the thesis history and creating safe space in a sacred container, click here.

 The World As It Is–Children of All Ages are Needed

 In a universal call to action to transform our world beyond 2016, United Nations Secretary-General Ban Ki Moon says young people will be the torchbearers of the next sustainable development agenda through 2030.
 We help children prepare for this challenging role.

 Watch Imagine Worcester and the World Television shows with former child soldiers Salifu Kamara and Grace Akallo and her family.
 Grace Akallo is pictured (below right) with Virginia Swain and Andre Lambertson.

 Among our torchbearers are all the children and adults who contributed to our Celebration Model.
 In recent years, our torchbearers include Tsering and Yeshi, Casey and Elliott, Olivia and Shane, Caleb, Caleb E, Gong and the Nelson Place 3rd grade children.
-The third graders told United Nations Ambassador Anwarul K. Chowdhury about their climate change project, the first of our series to have world leaders listen to world leaders..
+The third graders told United Nations Ambassador Anwarul K. Chowdhury about their climate change project, to have world leaders listen to world leaders.

 The Change We Want To Make

 Today, the Institute uses art, technology and education to create intergenerational environments where the voices of children of all ages can be encouraged and heard.
 It is vital that generations learn from one another.
 Together we can flourish.

 At the Institute we honor the voices of visionary children and wisdom figures as we go forward into our Celebrating the Wisdom of Children of all Ages Project.